proofprosofpros1/HackerRank/README.md

-This is the repo aka solutions for hackerrank problems
+This is da repo aka solutions for hackerrank problems in python 3